ajinkyabhuse3798/ACWTCoursework/README.md

 e-mail Note: user & e-mail are auto populated to the DB based on logon user at the time of registration.
 Garage;

-The garages collection has a list of garages that can be used when creating a record.
+The garages collection has a predefined list  of garages that can be used when creating a record.
 Only the Admin can add or edit the list of garages.
 Data in the collection;

 Garage Name
 Garage Contact Name